Bachelor of Arts: United Kingdom and Ireland

 The ancient universities of Scotland award a Master of Arts degree to humanities or arts graduates, but a BSc to science graduates.
 This course takes four years for an honours degree and three for an ordinary.
-In Scotland, it is possible to opt to take an ordinary degree rather than this simply ranking below a third class honours (for example, BA with distinction, merit or pass).
+In Scotland, one can opt to take an ordinary degree, which ranks below a third class honours degree (for example, BA with distinction, merit or pass).

-A Bachelor of Arts is entitled to the designation BA for an ordinary/pass degree and BA (Hons) for an honours degree.
-Students who completed an honours BA sometimes style themselves by '(Hon)' or '(Hons)' after the degree abbreviation in parentheses.
-An honours degree is always awarded in one of four classes depending upon the marks gained in the final assessments and examinations.
-The top students are awarded a first-class degree, followed by an upper second-class degree (usually referred to as a 2:1), a lower second-class degree (usually referred to as a 2:2), and those with the lowest marks gain a third-class degree.
-An ordinary or unclassified degree (which does not give the graduate the right to add '(Hons)') may be awarded if a student has completed the full honours degree course but has not obtained the total required passes sufficient to merit a third-class honours degree.
-Typically these degrees lack the final year requirement of a dissertation.
+A Bachelor of Arts is entitled to the post-nominal letters BA for an ordinary or pass degree and BA (Hons) for an honours degree.
+The academic dress worn by honours and non-honours graduates is identical.
+An honours degree is always awarded in one of four classes, depending upon the marks gained in the final assessments and examinations.
+The top students are awarded a first-class degree, followed by an upper second-class degree (usually referred to as a 2:1), a lower second-class degree (usually referred to as a 2:2), and those who pass with the lowest marks gain a third-class degree.
+An ordinary, pass or unclassified degree (which does not give the graduate the right to add "Hons") may be awarded if a student has completed (i) followed a non-honours program, or (b) attempted an honours course but marginally failed to achieve third-class standard.

 Degrees in North America

 Canada

 Education in Canada is controlled by the provinces and can be very different depending on the province.
 While all Canadian universities offer four-year degrees, it is not uncommon, depending on the province and the university for a three-year general degree to also be offered as an option.
 In many universities and colleges, Bachelor of Arts degrees are differentiated either as BA or as honours BA degrees.
-Honours programs require more education than non-honours programs, typically a specialization beyond the requirements of a BA, and can often be used as a gateway to a Ph.D. program, bypassing a master's degree.
+Honours programs require more education than non-honours programs, typically a specialization beyond the requirements of a BA, and can often be used as a gateway to a PhD program, bypassing a master's degree.

+In Québec, BA degrees generally last three years, because the fourth year is replaced by CEGEP education (which fills the gap between Secondary V, the last year of high school, and the first year of university).
+However, four-year programs exist for students having completed 12 (instead of 13) years of education prior to being admitted to university.

 United States

-Along with the BS or Bachelor of Science, the Bachelor of Arts is the most commonly granted degree in the US.
+Along with the Bachelor of Science (BS), the Bachelor of Arts (BA) is the most commonly granted degree in the United States.
 A BA degree is earned after the completion of four years of undergraduate college level study.
-Most US colleges and universities offer undergraduate programs.